 There are various standard ratios used in rating system energy consumption.
-For the purposes of this article, we shall be looking into two.
+For this article, we shall be looking into two.

 - Seasonal Energy Efficiency Ratio (SEER): This is the rating used to compare energy consumption in cooling systems.
 The higher the SEER rating the more energy efficient a cooling system is.
-Air conditioners and heat pumps come with a high SEER rating which implies that they provide quality cooling during warm seasons at an energy efficient manner.
+Air conditioners and heat pumps come with a high SEER rating which implies that they provide quality cooling during warm seasons in an energy-efficient manner.

 - Heating Seasonal Performance Factor (HSPF): HSPF ratio is used to compare heating with relation to energy consumption.
 The higher the HSPF value, the higher the efficiency of the system.

-It is important that when selecting a HVAC system to install, you consider the one with the highest SEER and HSPF value.
+It is important that when selecting an HVAC system to install, you consider the one with the highest SEER and HSPF value.
 However, it is important to note that in areas that have moderate temperatures, a heat pump is a better option in terms of energy consumption.
-Installing a heat pump in places with extreme cold conditions would lead to high electricity consumption.
+Installing a heat pump in places with extremely cold conditions would lead to high electricity consumption.